 5. Don’t show up so hungry that you don’t have a free hand to greet people.
 You don’t want to have to practice the delicate dance of holding a glass, plate, and napkin, while trying to dive into the platter of meatballs that you’ve been eyeing since the moment you walked through the door.
 Pace yourself.
 Patience will pay off.

 6. Leave your phone in your pocket or purse for the entire evening.
 Wear a watch if you need to keep track of the time, and remember that Googling something is not a conversation.
 Not to mention that standing next to the cheese pretending to do things on your phone is just a terrible disservice to a lovely cheese.
-Don’t stress, @thefatjewish and the rest of your Instagram feed will still be there when you get in your cab.
+Don’t stress, the rest of your Instagram feed will still be there when you get in your cab.

 7. Think Cady Heron and observe the party like a nature documentary (#eatenalive): Find someone outgoing who clearly knows a lot of the guests and introduce yourself.
 Play the “I don’t know anyone here” card and let them introduce you to some new party-goers.